 Heilbrunn Nurse Scholar Award Recipients

-This year's recipients will study topics ranging from patients' experiences with a left ventricular assist device, barriers and facilitators of Chinese immigrant women with a history of gestational diabetes, developing a resilience-building intervention for Asian Americans with cancer, and understanding nurses' clinical intuition.
-A senior group of scientists reviewed the applications.
+This year's recipients will study topics ranging from examining surgical and pharmacologic treatments for obesity before pregnancy, ethical conflict experienced by obstetric providers related to drug testing and child welfare reporting for pregnant and postpartum women with opioid disorders, and examining the feasibility of an individualized online home-based exercise program for gynecologic cancer survivors and exploring the gut microbiome and gastrointestinal symptoms in anorexia nervosa.
 As a result, the applications with the highest potential to contribute to the discipline of nursing and healthcare and having the highest scientific and technical merit were selected to receive the Heilbrunn Nurse Scholar Award.
-For the 2023 award cycle, applications were submitted by doctoral and postdoctoral nurses across the United States from 23 institutions.
+For the 2024 award cycle, applications were submitted by doctoral and postdoctoral nurses across the United States from 21 institutions.

 The recipients are: